Omar Bundy: World War I

 In May 1917, a month after the American entry into World War I, Bundy was promoted to brigadier general during the army's expansion for the war, and in June he assumed command of the newly created 1st Brigade, which comprised the 16th and 18th Infantry Regiments, along with the 3rd Machine Gun Battalion.
-The brigade, together with Robert Lee Bullard's 2nd Brigade and supporting units, was part of the 1st Expeditionary Division (later redesignated the 1st Division), which had also just been created, commanded by Major General William L. Sibert.
+The brigade, together with Brigadier General Robert Lee Bullard's 2nd Brigade and supporting units, was part of the 1st Expeditionary Division (later redesignated the 1st Division), which had also just been created, commanded by Major General William L. Sibert.
 The division soon sailed for France to form the first part of the American Expeditionary Forces (AEF), which was commanded by Major General John J. Pershing.

-In August, Bundy was promoted to temporary major general and assigned to duty locating and preparing billeting and training areas in anticipation of the arrival of the AEF.
+In August, Bundy, having been a brigadier general for just three months, was promoted again, this time to the temoorary rank of major general and assigned to duty locating and preparing billeting and training areas in anticipation of the arrival of larger numbers of American forces.

-Bundy assumed command of the 2nd Division in November 1917.
-Somewhat unusually, the division contained a brigade of U.S. Marines, the 4th, instead of the standard organization of two brigades of Army infantry.
-The other brigade in the division was the Army's 3rd.
-In March 1918, 2nd Division was assigned to duty on a quiet sector of the Allied defensive line in the Department of Meuse between Saint-Mihiel and Verdun.
-The division was nearing completion of its final training by French units in May when German forces commenced their Spring Offensive, which required 2nd Division to perform occupation duty in Toulon-sur-Arroux, Rupt, and Troyon.
+It was not long before Bundy received a new appointment, however, as in November he assumed command of the 2nd Division, which had only recently been assembled.
+Somewhat unusually, the division, like the 1st a Regular Army formation, contained a brigade of U.S. Marines, the 4th, instead of the standard organization of two brigades of Army infantry, with the other infantry brigade in the division being the Army's 3rd.
+The next few months for Bundy and his men were devoted to training.

+In early March 1918, the 2nd Division was assigned to duty on a quiet sector of the Allied defensive line in the Department of the Meuse between Saint-Mihiel and Verdun, in order to complete the second stage of its training, "which was to begin March 13, 1918".
+On March 21, the German Army commenced their massive Spring Offensive, which required Bundy's 2nd Division to perform occupation duty in Toulon-sur-Arroux, Rupt, and Troyon.
 Ongoing combat resulted in the division's participation in the June 1918 Battles of Battle of Belleau Wood and Chateau-Thierry.
 As the Germans advanced before the Belleau Wood fight, the French commander under whom Bundy was serving ordered the 2nd Division to retreat with their French counterparts.
 Bundy refused and instead launched a successful counterattack.